TABLE OF CONTENTS

 • Illegal possession or use of firearms, explosives, or other dangerous substances.

-• Discrimination, harassment or abuse against members of a particular gender,
+• Discrimination, harassment or abuse against members of a particular gender, race, ethnic, cultural or religious group.
+This includes sexual discrimination, harassment, or sexual violence.

 • Physical harm or threat of physical harm to others or to property.